jhqiu21/CS2040S/Tutorial/tut3/Answer.md

 - already sorted array
 - descend array
 - array has duplicated elements
+- large size array

 (b) Are any of the partitioning algorithms we have seen for QuickSort stable?
 Can you design a stable partitioning algorithm?
 Would it be efficient?

+Note that all swap algorithm is unstable

+- Set an additional array to keep the order of org array
+- once you swap two elements in the org array swap the elements in add array as well
+- finally check if there is element out of order

 (c) Consider a QuickSort implementation that uses the 3-way partitioning scheme (i.e. elements equal to the pivot are partitioned into their own segment).